 Lessons from Writing a Dream Journal

 I love dreaming.
 I love dreams.
 Dreams are fascinating.
 I’ve learned that dreams are realities just as real as this one, physical reality.
 I’ve learned that much when it comes to dream memory depends on, as everything, one’s own beliefs with respect to dreaming.
-And I’ve learned that there are ways to work and benefit from one’s own dreams.
+And I’ve learned that there are ways to work with and benefit from one’s dreams.

 I don’t want to discuss all of these specific matters, however.
 Instead I like to talk a bit about what I’ve found since a year ago, I started writing a dream log.
 (I actually prefer that term over dream journal, which seems more popular, or dream diary.)